4 Inspiring Charity Examples of Digital Storytelling

 A Facebook post from the Crisis Everybody In campaign

-I’ve always loved the posts from Humans of New York for their authentic stories putting a spotlight on the most diverse of experiences.
-So we were excited to hear of the news they were turning to video.
+I’ve always loved the posts from Humans of New York for the authentic stories putting a spotlight on the most diverse of experiences.
+So we were excited to hear of the news they were turning to video!

 A video form the Humans of New York Video Series